The Best Brunch in Denver

 Photo courtesy of LolaDenver.com

 If you’re looking to spice up your usual brunch fare, head to Lola.
+This is some of the best brunch in Denver because of its unique coastal Mexcian fare.
 While you might not think of brunch when you hear that they specialize in costal Mexican cuisine, you’ll soon be whistling a new tune.
 Horchata pancakes, Crab Cake Benedictos, and breakfast enchiladas are only a few of the insane breakfast dishes that they put out.
 Pair them with one of their impressive bloody mary’s, and you’ll be setting yourself up for a solid Sunday Funday.

 Photo by Danielle Lirette